UPDATED: SEPTEMBER 06, 2023 | 3 MIN READ

 What does a vacant home insurance policy cover?

 Vacant home insurance policies are designed to offer protection from most of the things a home insurance policy would cover.
-For example, damage resulting from fire, theft, vandalism, hail, wind, lightning, and explosions.
+For example, damage from fire, theft, vandalism, hail, wind, lightning, and explosions.

 When do you need a vacant home insurance policy?